 'Political Blunder or Misguided Appeal to Voters?: The Controversy of Starmer’s Thatcher Comments.”

-Keir Starmer has come under fire for his piece that was published in the Telegraph on Monday in which he praised Margaret Thatcher.
+Keir Starmer has come under fire for his piece that was published in the Telegraph in which he praised Margaret Thatcher.
 The Labour leader wrote that the three former Prime Minister’s who have truly enacted change in Britain were Clement Atlee, Tony Blair, and Maragret Thatcher.
 Thatcher, according to Starmer, “sought to drag Britain out of its stupor by setting loose our natural entrepreneurialism”.

 This has, predictably, caused outrage amongst some Labour MPs, who feel any commendation of Thatcher is a slap in the face to Northern and working class communities.
 It has also prompted sneers from Conservatives who believe that this blatant attempt to woo right wing voters speaks to Starmer’s lack of conviction and shows that there “isn’t a fence he won’t sit on”.